NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 ### Stability Considerations

 In general, for $m > 1$, the $e^{im\phi}$ field dependence will give rise to short wavelength excitations.
-The factor of $\Delta x$ that commonly appears in the Courant stability criterion must then be modified, due to the singular nature of cylindrical coordinates at the origin.
+The factor of $Δ x$ that commonly appears in the Courant stability criterion must then be modified, due to the singular nature of cylindrical coordinates at the origin.
 The effect on a computation is that usually the Courant factor must be increased for $m \geq 2$ (independent of $n$).

 Example: Three-Dimensional Periodic Systems
 -------------------------------------------